evancz/guide.elm-lang.org/book/README.md

     ]
 ```

-Notice that the `update` and `view` are entirely decoupled.
-You describe your HTML in a declarative way and Elm takes care of messing with the DOM.
+Try it out in the online editor [here](https://elm-lang.org/examples/buttons).

+The code can definitely look unfamiliar at first, so we will get into how this example works soon!

 ## Why a *functional* language?

-Forget what you have heard about functional programming.
-Fancy words, weird ideas, bad tooling.
-Barf.
-Elm is about:
+I learned to program in languages like Java and Python.
+It was nice!
+But once I learned some functional languages in school (particularly Standard ML and OCaml) I noticed that I was able to add features and make changes much faster and more reliably than before.
+I felt **confident** in my programs in a way that I never had before.
+I decided to learn Haskell on my own, but that confidence evaporated in the cloud of fancy concepts there.
+After working through them for a couple years, I found that all the time I spent learning was not really paying off in programs that were easier to read or write.

+I made Elm in an effort to extract the minimal features necessary for that feeling of **confident programming**.
+In practice this means:

   - No runtime errors in practice.
 No `null`.
 No `undefined` is not a function.
   - Friendly error messages that help you add features more quickly.
-  - Well-architected code that *stays* well-architected as your app grows.
+  - Reliable refactoring so architecture can evolve with your project.
   - Automatically enforced semantic versioning for all Elm packages.

-No combination of JS libraries can ever give you this, yet it is all free and easy in Elm.
-Now these nice things are *only* possible because Elm builds upon 40+ years of work on typed functional languages.
+No combination of JS libraries can give you this because these characteristics come from the design of the language itself!
 So Elm is a functional language because the practical benefits are worth the couple hours you'll spend reading this guide.

 I have put a huge emphasis on making Elm easy to learn and use, so all I ask is that you give Elm a shot and see what you think.
 I hope you will be pleasantly surprised!